abel-asfaw/loan-calculator/README.md

-# Loan Calculator
+# Loan Calculator #
-Simple loan calculator
+Simple loan calculator that allows you to predict how much a personal loan will cost you as you pay it back every month.